codemonger-io/mumble-bee/README.md

 ## Serving MumbleBee on AWS

-There is a [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) stack that provisions AWS resources for contents delivery.
+There is an [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) stack that provisions AWS resources for contents delivery.
 Please refer to the [`cdk` folder](./cdk) for how to deploy it.

 ## License